 Russia was expected to earn a medal during the all-around final they won three consecutive golds (2009, 2011, & 2013) then in 2015 they dropped to silver so even if it was not gold, still Russia was expected on the podium with Angelina Melnikova as their top contender and Elena Eremina as their second.
 But what was the surprise, Melnikova did not even qualify after falling from bars and of course on her acrobatic series on beam.
 She truly cannot perform that acro-series and should be performing something easier that ensures she will stay on even if it is at the expense of a lower D-value.

 With the upsetting qualification result from Melnikova, Eremina then became Russia’s top contender with Kapitonova a distant second.
-Kapitonova who qualified 12th did not improve much during the final where she finished 9th because she fell off the beam on both days.
+Kapitonova who qualified 12th did not improve much during the final where she finished 9th because, of course, she fell off the beam.

-For the vault final Melnikova and Paseka had qualified.
-Melnikova did not have a realistic chance of a medal however she was still expected to do well, and after a good double twisting Yurchenko her second vault was a complete mess she even incurred in a neutral 0.3 deduction for stepping out of the sideline.
+For the vault final, Melnikova and Paseka had qualified.
+Melnikova did not have a realistic chance of a medal however she was still expected to do well, and after a good double twisting Yurchenko her second vault was a complete mess she even incurred in a neutral 0.3 deduction for stepping out of bounds.
 She finished last not helping Russia’s reputation.

 For Maria Paseka it was her first competition since the Olympics and she has been struggling with a back injury for a very long time so it was a surprise to see her in Cluj-Napoca and to watch her perform an Amanar gave Russia hopes for a medal.
 Sadly Maria had a very bad first vault which had been performed by several gymnasts before her making it very obvious how poorly executed the vault was.
 Her Amanar was good but she did take steps back in the landing so even though she had the difficulty it was certainly not going to be enough for a medal and Russia collected its second fourth place in Cluj-Napoca.

 Uneven Bars is the apparatus where Russia so strongly dominates yet they only qualified a single gymnast.
 So Elena Eremina had a big responsibility on her shoulders to secure what seemed Russia’s sole chance of a medal however it would not be easy as she needed to perform her Nabieva release well.
-Elena’s turn came and she delivered the much needed hit routine for Russia, marking also a personal victory as she had now hit three consecutive bars routines that included a Nabieva into immediate Pak.
+Elena’s turn came and she delivered the much-needed hit routine for Russia.

 With Elena’s success Russia would not walk out empty handed as they had not qualified a single gymnast to the beam final and while they had two on Floor, Russia’s execution on the Floor Exercise in the last two years has been quite questionable.